-It was very effective, because I didn’t coach the situation, however the client and her feelings.
-She reached a different outcome, because her initial goal-as most of the cases- is not the real challenge.
+It was very effective because I didn’t coach the situation, however the client and her feelings.
+She reached a different outcome because her initial goal-as most cases- is not the real challenge.

 Now she is excited, she is hopeful, she is happy, she is aware, she is full of energy to beat her loneliness, and live a happier life.

 I believe I was able to provide X with space where no one was judging her and she could talk about her concerns and loneliness.
 The coaching helped create awareness on the real issue, which she later realized that the real problem was not smoking.

 If you could approach this problem again, what would you do differently?

 For me, I am so proud of what we’ve reached.
 However, for next time I will dig deep down from the beginning, but I first wanted to be sure that it’s not about cigarettes or friends.